 What is Binge Drinking?

 Binge drinking is a pattern of excessive alcohol consumption.
-According to the National Institute on Alcohol Abuse and Alcoholism, it is drinking an amount of alcohol that leads to a blood-alcohol concentration (BAC) of 0.08.
-The amount of alcohol and pacing of drinking that leads to a BAC that high depends on individual factors.
-But generally, it means five or more drinks for men and four or more drinks for women in about two hours.
+According to the National Institute on Alcohol Abuse and Alcoholism, consuming an amount of liquor leads to a blood-alcohol concentration (BAC) of 0.08.
+The amount of liquor and pacing of drinking that leads to a BAC that high depends on individual factors such as gender, metabolism, size, and weight.
+Generally, it means 5 or more drinks for men and 4 or more drinks for women in about two hours.

 At a BAC of 0.08, balance, reaction times, speech, vision, and hearing start to be impaired.
 Reasoning, memory, and the ability to control impulses are also impaired.
-In other words, binge drinking leads to getting drunk.
+In other words, excessive liquor consumption at a single time leads to getting drunk.

 The Immediate Effects of Excessive Alcohol Consumption

-The effects of binge drinking have an impact on almost every system in the body.
-It is more dangerous than drinking lesser amounts and at a slower rate because the body can metabolize and excrete only about one unit of alcohol per hour.
+The effects of high amounts of liquor consumption have an impact on almost every system in the body.
+It is more dangerous than drinking lesser quantities and slower because the body can metabolize and excrete only about one unit of alcohol per hour.
 What is not processed is left behind in the blood.
 Alcohol levels start to rise, and all the major organs of the body can be adversely affected.

 - Nausea and vomiting